Don’t feel like cooking? Yeah, me neither. Therefore, I am making a raw meal today.

 - 1 cup raw walnuts

-- For 20 minutes, soak walnuts in cold water
+- For 20 minutes, soak walnuts in cold water.
+Next, drain water from walnuts.

 - Then, add the walnuts, soy sauce, basil smoked paprika, and garlic powder into a food processor/high-powered blender.